gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.1.1.0 2013/06/17 Added 'Fp-Port.cpp/hpp' and moved port-specific functions into these files.
+v3.2.1.0 2013/06/17 Makefile now compiles UnitTest++ as a dependency, and removes all files from './obj/'. v3.2.0.0 2013/06/17 Modified Makefile so it automatically compiles all .cpp files.
+Puts compiled files into new 'obj' directory. v3.1.1.0 2013/06/17 Added 'Fp-Port.cpp/hpp' and moved port-specific functions into these files.
 Add 'Port Independence' section to README.
 Added 'Fp-Config.hpp'. v3.1.0.2 2013/06/08 README changelog is now in reverse chronological order and in table format. v3.1.0.1 2013/06/02 Added more info to README about using this library as a data type.